monicaleep/TetrisClone/readme.md

 This project is a modelled after the game Tetris where different shape blocks fall onto a grid and you earn points by clearing rows.
 The pieces can be moved left and right with the arrow keys, and rotated with the up arrow.
 To make this project I used a JavaScript Class for the pieces, and an Object to hold the game.
 I used arrays to store the game's data and render it to the DOM.
 What I found really helpful was to continuously update my TODO list (below) and be as thorough as possible from the beginning.
 I did several refactors including the change to OOP, rewriting functions as I found a lot of duplication in code (i.e. checking for left/right collisions can be in the same function).
 I have some pending TODOs but they are just additional features to more closely match the official Tetris rules like increase speed over time, bonus points for clearing multiple lines at once.
+Styling was done with flexbox, google fonts, and background image layers.

 ## TODO/Notes